-In October 2016 I started a new collection of paintings with the concept of “Mother Goddess”.
-It took me one month to complete the first painting, an eyes closed figure of a pregnant mother with a veil on her head and the hands filled with flowers, the background a very distant landscape.
-Meanwhile, as this painting was almost finished, I did the first coat of the second canvas of the collection, a sepia drawing of a mother breast feeding a baby with a dog next to her looking at them and again framed in a faraway landscape.
+In October 2016 I started a new collection of paintings with the concept of”mother goddess”.
+It took me one month to finish the first painting, a figure of a pregnant mother in a distant landscape.
+Meanwhile, as this painting was almost finished, I did the first coat of a new painting, a mother breast feeding a baby.

-The next day I took all my paintings off the walls and tucked away everything around the studio into a corner.
-The studio was empty and I was ready for a new beginning.
+The next day I took all my paintings off the walls, the studio was empty and I was ready for a new beginning.

 Present works, a new language